 Hey there, and welcome to Speak English with Christina, where you’ll have fun becoming fluent in American English.
 I’m your English coach Christina.
 Today, you’re going to learn to handle one of the scariest situations for any tourist visiting the USA: Going through border control!
 Ahhh!
 No stress!
 Let’s look at what you need to say.
 Let’s go!

 Today’s video is a collaboration I’m doing with Lost In The USA, a French site to help you prepare an awesome trip to the United States.
 At Lost In The USA, you can get an audio dialogue plus a list of useful phrases, over on their site.
-The link to their site is in the notes below.

 Now imagine, you just landed in New York JFK.
 After 8 hours of in-flight movies and a noisy baby 3 rows behind you, it’s your turn to approach the customs officer.
 You have to convince him that, really, you’re here because you want to see the Statue of Liberty, not blow up anything, and not take some American’s job.